EnderDragonEP/Transparent-Discord-Theme/README.md

 ## Any Issues?

-Feel free to summit a issue to me!
+Feel free to submit a issue!